Cyrillic script: Latin script

+Striped countries have multiple official languages, one or more of which do not have Cyrillic as an official script.

 Standard Serbian uses both the Cyrillic and Latin scripts.
 Cyrillic is nominally the official script of Serbia's administration according to the Serbian constitution; however, the law does not regulate scripts in standard language, or standard language itself by any means.
 In practice the scripts are equal, with Latin being used more often in a less official capacity.

 The Zhuang alphabet, used between the 1950s and 1980s in portions of the People's Republic of China, used a mixture of Latin, phonetic, numeral-based, and Cyrillic letters.
 The non-Latin letters, including Cyrillic, were removed from the alphabet in 1982 and replaced with Latin letters that closely resembled the letters they replaced.

 Romanization

 There are various systems for romanization of Cyrillic text, including transliteration to convey Cyrillic spelling in Latin letters, and transcription to convey pronunciation.

 Standard Cyrillic-to-Latin transliteration systems include: